apptension/developer-handbook/Technical Stack/Frontend Developer/Styling.md

 *   [ ] You know how to create and use scss variables
 *   [ ] You know how to create and use mixins [:books:](https://sass-lang.com/documentation/at-rules/mixin)
 *   [ ] You know how to use operators [:books:](https://sass-lang.com/documentation/operators)
-*   [ ] You know to install and configure it in build tools
+*   [ ] You know to how install and configure it in build tools

 [UI Kits](/Technical%20Stack/Frontend%20Developer/Styling.md#ui-kits)
 ---------------------------------------------------------------------